akka/akka/docs/src/main/paradox/scala/http/routing-dsl/exception-handling.md

 ```
 @@@

-Since an `ExceptionHandler` is a partial function, it can choose which exceptions it would like to handle and
+Since an @unidoc[ExceptionHandler] is a partial function, it can choose which exceptions it would like to handle and
 which not.
 Unhandled exceptions will simply continue to bubble up in the route structure.
 At the root of the route tree any still unhandled exception will be dealt with by the top-level handler which always
 handles *all* exceptions.